 "Maligned Master: The Glory of Salieri," a 90-minute radio drama written by Joe Moore featuring the overtures of Salieri performed by the Slovak Radio Symphony Orchestra, had its world premiere on HPR-1, Sunday, June 19, 2016, at 3:00 p.m.
 (HST).
-It will be re-broadcast on Salieri's birthday, Thursday, August 18, at 6:30 p.m. on HPR-1.
+It was re-broadcast on Salieri's birthday, Thursday, August 18, 2016 at 6:30 p.m. on HPR-1.

 PLAYWRIGHT'S NOTES by Joe Moore: